nus-cs2113-AY2223S2/tp/docs/DeveloperGuide.md

 - Information is presented in a table format to help improve clarity for users
     - The table includes information in the summary such as whether it is sorted and the timespan of transactions shown
     - Sorting features also show the latest information at the bottom, as compared to a normal GUI-based application.
-      This is because in a CLI, users will always redirected to the bottom after the output.
+      This is because in a CLI, users will always be redirected to the bottom after the output.
 Hence, by placing critical information at the bottom, it will make it easier for users to spot in case of a large table.
 - The limit for the timespans are deliberately set to cover commonly used timespans
     - One can view up to 31 days / 4 weeks, as they each make up a month